maut1/GoogleApps-WordPress/README.md

 e5_GoogleApps-WordPress
 -----------------------
-e5 connects the power of WordPress to the Google Apps ecosystem.
+Connect the power of WordPress to the Google Apps ecosystem.
 Build sites, manage campaigns, and market your business with the e5: Google Apps + WordPress Plugin.
 Google Docs embedding, Picasa Photo sharing, Google Calendar scheduling, and more... install it on your own domain! e5: Google Apps + WordPress is designed for WordPress multisite networks.
 We are working on an update to include single site installations.

 -----------------------